Why it's Essential to Help Keep Your Car Clear of Snow and Ice

 - To lessen or prevent buildup in the first place, you also could use a product specifically designed for this purpose on your windows.
 Ask your mechanic or the staff at an automotive supply store for recommendations, and be sure to follow the manufacturer's instructions when applying.

-- Use the ridged side of a plastic ice scraper for ice accumulations.
+- Use the ridged side of a plastic ice scraper to get ice off the windshield.
 Make vertical slashes down the window, and then scrape across the window surface to break up the ice into smaller chunks.

-- Never pour hot water over icy windows to clear them.
+- Never pour hot water on a car covered in ice.
 The rapid temperature change can cause glass to crack or shatter.
 And don't use a screwdriver, metal key or other sharp item to chip ice away.
 These can scratch or shatter the glass.

 - For fluffy snows, use a snow brush with plastic bristles or a broom to clear windows, followed by a light scrape with an ice scraper as needed.
 Heavy snows may require clearing snow with a push broom, but don't use your snow shovel or you risk damaging your vehicle.